FWCorey/PlatformFacade/Documentation/Documentation.md

 ### "No IPlatformInitializer implementation found"

-This error occurs when no class implementing IPlatformInitializer is found.
+This error occurs when no class implementing `IPlatformInitializer` is found.
 Solutions:
 - Ensure you have a platform initializer in your project
 - Check that the initializer is in a loaded assembly
-- Verify the class is not abstract, not a MonoBehaviour, and has a parameterless constructor
+- Verify the class is not abstract, not a `MonoBehaviour`, and has a parameterless constructor
 - Ensure the initializer implements `IPlatformInitializer`

 ### "Multiple IPlatformInitializer implementations found"

-This error occurs when more than one IPlatformInitializer implementation is discovered.
+This message indicates more than one initializer was discovered.
+Behavior:
+- PlatformManager logs a warning and iterates through all implementations
+- Initialization succeeds on the first initializer that returns a non-null `IPlatform`

 Solutions:
-- Remove unused platform initializers
-- Use assembly definitions to separate platforms by build target
+- Gate initializers by build target, scripting defines, or runtime checks so only one returns a platform
-- Use preprocessor directives to conditionally compile platforms
+- Use settings (e.g., an "Enabled" flag) to disable non-target initializers
+- Review logs to confirm which initializer succeeded

 ### "Initializer returned null platform instance"

-This error occurs when `InitializePlatform()` returns null.
-Solutions:
+This occurs when `InitializePlatform()` returns null.
+Null can be expected when an initializer is not applicable.
+If no platform is initialized:
-- Ensure your initializer's `InitializePlatform()` method creates and returns a valid platform instance
+- Ensure at least one initializer is applicable and returns a constructed platform
-- Check that platform construction doesn't fail silently
+- Check SDK availability or settings used by your initializer
+- Review console logs for which initializers were tried

 ### Platform services are null

 If `PlatformManager.Current` is null:
-- Check the Unity console for initialization errors
+- Check the Unity console for initialization logs and errors
-- Verify a valid platform initializer exists
+- Verify a valid and applicable platform initializer exists
-- Ensure the initializer's `InitializePlatform()` method properly creates and returns the platform
+- Ensure the initializer's `InitializePlatform()` method creates and returns the platform
 - Try calling `PlatformManager.Reset()` and then `PlatformManager.Initialize()` to retry initialization